Sir Thursday: Background

-This book
+Plot

 The book begins with Arthur and his friend Leaf attempting to return to Earth after their adventures.
 While Leaf is able to pass through the front door and return to Earth, the presence of a magical doppelgänger of Arthur prevents him from doing so, and he is forced to remain in the House.

 His steward Dame Primus then informs him that two Trustees Arthur previously defeated have been assassinated.
 Moments later, he is drafted into the army and is sent to fight in the chessboard-like fourth part of the House, called the 'Great Maze'.
 Also arrived recently is a boy named Fred, who becomes his friend.
 The leader of the army is the fourth Trustee, Sir Thursday.
 The army is currently involved in a campaign against the powerful 'Piper', who is trying to claim the fourth Key.

 While in the army, Arthur's memory is wiped.
 One month later and during the first battle against the Piper's army, Arthur begins to recall his identity.
 The entirety of it is recovered later in the book when an officer mentions his name and title.